AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/best-practices-for-marketo-measure-crm-package.md

 * Updates to you Salesforce page layouts
 * Migration for Salesforce Classic to Lightening
 * Upgrades to your Marketo Measure contract
+* Check that you have the most recent version of our Buyer Touchpoints Package installed in Salesforce

 >[!MORELIKETHIS]
 >